 - Manage development within the Special Flood Hazard Area (SFHA)

 The natural functions of floodplains, when preserved or restored to their undeveloped state, provide a range of benefits to both natural and human systems.
 These benefits fall into the following categories:

-Riparian and coastal vegetation helps stabilize river bank and beaches against erosion
+- Riparian and coastal vegetation helps stabilize river banks and beaches against erosion

 - Agricultural and wildlife harvesting, including shellfish harvesting